-- (10) This option vests over four years, with 25% of the shares vested on April 27, 2021 and the remaining number of shares vesting thereafter in equal monthly installments through April 27, 2024, subject to continued service through each applicable vesting date.
-The vesting of this option award will accelerate upon a qualifying termination of Dr. Huber's employment. - (11) This option vests over four years, with 25% of the shares vested on March 20, 2022 and the remaining number of shares vesting thereafter in equal monthly installments through February 20, 2025, subject to continued service through each applicable vesting date.
-The vesting of this option award will accelerate upon a qualifying termination of Mr. Giovine's employment.
+- (11) This option vests over four years, in equal monthly installments through June 15, 2026, subject to continued service through each applicable vesting date.
+The vesting of this option award will accelerate upon a qualifying termination of Dr. Huber's employment. - (12) This option vests over four years, with 25% of the shares vested on April 27, 2021 and the remaining number of shares vesting thereafter in equal monthly installments through April 27, 2024, subject to continued service through each applicable vesting date.
+The vesting of this option award will accelerate upon a qualifying termination of Dr. Huber's employment. - (13) Mr. Giovine resigned as our chief financial officer, effective in August 2022, and any outstanding options were forfeited in November 2022.